They say to err is human.

 Do this instead: To avoid falling victim to this common mistake, you must undergo a complete paradigm shift.
 Don’t think of your referral marketing efforts as a quick fix that will patch up the holes in your company.
 Instead, think of it as an ongoing system that will continually feed your company a healthy diet of new customers.

 That’s what MailChimp did, entirely investing in this marketing method and continually reinventing their referral program — with snazzy new incentives.

 In the 17 years since MailChimp launched, referral marketing has made a major difference.

 If MailChimp had given up the first time someone wasn’t as enthusiastic about winning a cat hat as they had hoped, none of this would have happened.

 With time and effort, though, referral marketing can produce the growth you seek.

 It happened for MailChimp.

-Let’s recap.
+Let's go ahead and recap.
 If you want your referral marketing campaign to live up to its true potential, you MUST NOT:

-The devil’s in the details.
-As long as you pay attention to avoid the aforementioned mistakes, you’re- more or less, good to go!
+The devil's in the details.
+As long as you pay attention to avoid the mistakes above, you're- more or less, good to go!

-For the rest (meaning, building and running your referral marketing campaign), you have our assistance.
+For the rest (meaning building and running your referral marketing campaign), you have our assistance and templates: